abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 ## Development

-In order to be free of unnecessary information in the article, we will try to make the Book entity in the application Multi-Lingual, which is the result of the "[Web Application Development Tutorial](https://docs.abp.io/en/abp/latest/Tutorials/Part-1?UI=MVC&DB=EF)" in the documents of the ABP framework.
+In order to be free of unnecessary information in the article, we will try to make the Book entity in the application multi-lingual, which is the result of the "[Web Application Development Tutorial](https://docs.abp.io/en/abp/latest/Tutorials/Part-1?UI=MVC&DB=EF)" in the documents of the ABP framework.
 If you do not want to finish this tutorial, you can find the resulting application [here](https://github.com/abpframework/abp-samples/tree/master/BookStore-Mvc-EfCore).

 ### Determining the data model

-We need a robust, maintainable, and efficient database model to store content in multiple languages.
+We need a robust, maintainable, and efficient data model to store content in multiple languages.

 >  I read many articles to determine the data model correctly, and as a result, I decided to use one of the many approaches that suits us.
 >  However, as in everything, there is a trade-off here.
 If you are wondering about the advantages and disadvantages of the model we will implement compared to other models, I recommend you to read [this article](https://vertabelo.com/blog/data-modeling-for-multiple-languages-how-to-design-a-localization-ready-system/).